Bowl of dry Rice Krispies

-Very little other food groups especially vegetables, and often little or no fruit.
-Some kids eat lots of protein foods, while others may eat little or none.
+Very little other food groups especially vegetables, and sometimes little or no fruit.
+Some children eat lots of protein foods, while others may eat little or no protein foods.

-Usually kids have a preference for a certain type of texture, with dry and crunchy foods being the most common, but also some kids haven’t moved successfully beyond pureed foods.
+Usually children have a preference for a certain type of texture, with dry and crunchy foods being the most common, but some children have not moved successfully beyond pureed foods.

-Often kids like their food presented a certain way, for example, this preschooler always wanted his rice cake whole and would reject it if it was anyways different.
+Often children like their food presented a certain way, for example, this preschooler always wanted his rice cake whole and would reject it if it was a little broken.

-For some fussy kids, there’s lots of dairy in their day especially milk but also yoghurt and /or cheese.
+For some children, there is lots of dairy in their day especially milk but also yoghurt and /or cheese.

-Fussy kids often eat mainly different foods from the rest of the family, especially at dinner time.
+Fussy children often eat different foods from the rest of the family, especially at dinner time.

-Lastly, grazing is very common, that is eating small amounts very frequently during the day.
-This means eating mostly snack or ‘picnic’ type foods, rather than ‘meal type foods’ like some dinner.
+Lastly, frequent snacking is very common, that is eating small amounts very frequently during the day.
+This means eating mostly snack type foods, such as crackers, fruit or yoghurt.